Brunch & Batter

 • Potatoes- Skip the sour cream, and add smoked chive butter to baked potatoes.
 Got mashed potatoes?
 Even better!

-• Butter board- Try making a big batch and serve it butter board style.
+• Butter board- Try making a big batch and serving it butter board style.

 A log of chive butter cut in half.